Harold Sakata: Personal life

 Sakata had two children, born in 1954 and 1957.
 He only married once, and divorced his wife due to the strain placed on their relationship by his constant travel.

 Death

-Sakata died of liver cancer four weeks after his 62nd birthday, on July 29, 1982, in St Francis Hospital, Honolulu, Hawaii.
-Five months prior, Sakata made one final public appearance at the 54th Academy Awards.
+Sakata died of liver cancer four weeks after his 62nd birthday, on July 29, 1982, at St. Francis Medical Center in Honolulu, Hawaii.
+Five months beforehand, Sakata had made one final public appearance at the 54th Academy Awards.
 Sakata briefly appeared on stage in his Oddjob attire during Sheena Easton's musical performance of "For Your Eyes Only".